-By the separating axis theorem for convex polyhedra, these normals are either the ones of the two polyhedra or are parallel to the cross product of an edge of the first polyhedron and an edge of the second one or vice versa.
-In the special case of rectangles, those normals are exactly the directions of the edges of the rectangles.
+By the separating axis theorem for convex polyhedra [Gottschalk et al. 1996], these normals are either the ones of the two polyhedra or are parallel to the cross product of an edge of the first polyhedron and an edge of the second one.
+Since we consider rectangles in 2D those normals are exactly the directions of the edges of the rectangles.

-Figure 9.
-Separating axis
+Figure 9: Separating axis